Madeleine Gustafsson

-Madeleine Gustafsson, formerly Madeleine Grundström (born 1980) is a Swedish handball goalkeeper who plays for the Sweden women's national handball team.
+Madeleine Gustafsson, formerly Madeleine Grundström (born 12 August 1980) is a Swedish former handball goalkeeper who played for the Sweden women's national handball team.
 She participated at the 2008 Summer Olympics in Beijing, where Sweden placed 8th.
 She was listed among the top ten goalkeepers at the 2008 European Women's Handball Championship in Macedonia.

+In September 2009 she was forced to retire due to injury.

+She is married to former handball player Mattias Gustafsson.